Why PHC Will Always Teach U.S. History

 This is one of the various lecture methods Dr. Robert Spinney, professor of History at Patrick Henry College, uses to teach History of the United States I and II.
 Every student is required to take these classes during their time at PHC.
 While these classes are renowned as some of the most rigorous in the core curriculum, Dr. Spinney's engaging lectures have made U.S. History I and II some of the most beloved, as well.

-Many other colleges, however, have put American history on the backburner.
+Many other colleges, however, have put American history on the back burner.
 According to a 2021 report released by The American Council of Trustees and Alumni, 18 of the top 25 public universities in the United States do not require extensive American history courses even for history majors.

 Many in today’s culture deem the bulk of U.S. history as irredeemably evil and flawed.
 This explains the trend of erasing the U.S. from campuses across America.
 Dr. Spinney warns that doing so leaves individuals “defenseless against people who want to weaponize history.”

 The classical model of education divides history into grammar, logic, and rhetoric.
 The grammar of history involves what many would call the facts, such as names, dates, and events.
 The logic involves discussing cause-and-effect relationships.
 The rhetoric is value judgments on history that carry implications for how to act in the present.
-PHC history classes incorporate all three to ensure that students have a true, wholistic understanding of both the events of the past and their place in the present.
+PHC history classes incorporate all three to ensure that students have a true, holistic understanding of both the events of the past and their place in the present.

 Many who seek to reform the country claim that their view is validated by history.
 “Citizens bereft of history's grammar and logic have no way to evaluate such claims… [It is] little surprise that weaponizing history in this matter is exactly what communists and Nazis did to justify their ghastly schemes.
 Doing history well vaccinates a citizen against such evil,” Dr. Spinney says.